 If the friend of my enemy is my enemy, then is the friend of my date going to be my date?
 A lot of guys may want it that way. (and some girls too.)
 What about the Facebook friend of my date?
 Facebook doesn’t make it easy to keep your dating life on the down low.
 If you are Facebook friends with your date, then chances are she has her ways of finding out who else you are dating.
 And that’s a good thing in my book.
 If you are really trying to two-time your girlfriend with her best friend you should at least have the decency to be stealthy about it.

 Long-distance relationships are arguably the hardest – the days and months a couple spends apart can really take a toll on their connection, trust and dedication.
 It's a tough situation.

 Remember that day your significant other sent you a really sweet text message for no reason, and it filled your heart with warm, fluttery butterflies?
 Remember having the desire to share it with someone else, just to say, "Aww, look how much he loves me?"

 If a guy doesn't check you out on Facebook before your first date, he definitely will afterwards.
 While your profile and posting habits aren't a be-all end-all, they can push a man who's teetering toward calling it quits.
 After polling several men, we found six common Facebook faux pas that will cause a dude to re-evaluate the relationship and redirect his affection elsewhere.

 One of your man's friends has sent you a "Friend Request" on Facebook.
 Do you accept it?
 Reject it?
 Pretend like you never saw it?
-Facebook Manners And You [VIDEO] In this video, Cyber Dating Expert and YourTango expert, Julie Spira offers up several options for navigating those questionable connections on social media.
-Surely, one of these solutions will make you feel comfortable with how you handled the situation.
+In this video, Cyber Dating Expert and YourTango expert Julie Spira offers up several options for navigating those questionable connections on social media.
+“There are several options that you can choose,” Julie explains.